 It is evident that effective carbon action requires strong carbon governance within a company’s organizational structure, operations and strategy to manifest substantial GHG reduction and sustainable procurement results.
 Fortunately, there is no need to reinvent the wheel when it comes to companies looking to create effective carbon action programs.
-EcoVadis is launching a Carbon Action Module that will allow for easy carbon comparability among all companies while also enabling buyers to understand their supply chain and engage with their suppliers to further reduce carbon emissions.
+EcoVadis launched the Carbon Action Module that allows for easy carbon comparability among all companies while also enabling buyers to understand their supply chain and engage with their suppliers to further reduce carbon emissions.

 One of the objectives of the Module’s carbon rating is to evaluate the ability of a company to manage GHG emissions within its supply chain.
 The carbon rating gauges a company’s maturity in achieving emissions reduction targets: A high maturity rating indicates that the suppliers are applying best practices such as setting sound and aggressive GHG reduction targets, running sophisticated GHG monitoring systems to track their performance, and conducting regular reviews to evaluate progress and make necessary improvements.
-The Module’s initial product roadmap includes:
+The Module’s components include: